 Sags and surges both relate to short-term fluctuations in the mains power supply voltage.
 A Sag is a dip below the nominal voltage, while a Surge is the opposite, an increase in voltage above the recommended level.
 Both sags and surges generally last for several cycles.

-Also known as a dip, a sag is a short drop in voltage of 10% or more below the nominal mains supply level.
+Also known as a dip, a sag is a brief drop in voltage of 10% or more below the nominal mains supply level.
 It shouldn’t be confused with a brownout, which is a longer-term reduction in voltage that lasts for several minutes or even a few hours.

 When the voltage drops below the expected input window, it can cause data and voice processing hardware to fail or reboot.